|

 4 Condition monitoring

-The Condition monitoring function includes condition indices and drive condition indicators that show the condition of assets
+The Condition monitoring function includes condition indices and drive condition indicators for assets, using various signals to help identify issues before they affect operation.

 Condition indices and drive condition indicators overview